 Maybe, try something new.
 When you rehearse your speech you have the chance to try out some new techniques.
 They might be techniques that you wouldn’t dream of trying without a rehearsal.

 Perhaps a novelty opening.
 Or an audience participation exercise.
 Alternatively you might want to practise a cue-in for a multimedia show, lighting effects and so on.
+Lawyers do it for their trial presentations.
+So. it’s probably good for them.

 So, three good reasons why rehearsing your speech or presentation is a good idea.
 Then the only thing left to do is find the time!